lysiak-yevhenii/c_graphics_SDL/step_four_group_objects/README.md

 Once the nearest to the camera object is found, a shading computation uses the intersection P, N, T and other information to determine the color of the pixel.

 <img width="1199" alt="screen shot 2018-12-25 at 3 15 42 pm" src="https://github.com//Jenuaz/c_graphics_SDL/blob/master/support/Screen%20Shot%202018-12-27%20at%206.jpg?raw=true">

+Here you going to payattantion to new file called ft_hitequations.c.
+Especially on sphere() function.
+It was simplefied a little bit in calculation but become much harder in definition.
+So this function now calculate back side of our sphere and record all information needed in future to calculate shine and other stuff.
+We create new secton (structure) in our object called hit.
+Also our ray now have length, which defined inside struct of the ray (t_max and t_min).
+Why do we need those ? t_max indicate the closest t.
+So we compate t_max which variation related to closest founded point. t_max neasted in ray struct also in object struct (hit variable).